 This 2015 episode by host Matt O’Dowd contains the solution to the universe yet requires a transformer toy re-arrangement to solve 150 years of mixup and confusion.
 Classic first line : “Does the speed of light actually have anything to do, … with light?!”
-LOL, ROFL, no it has everything to do with the speed of the electric potential, which is what Matt says.
+No it has everything to do with the speed of the electric potential, which is what Matt says.
 A key point Matt makes is that the speed of causality determines the speed of light, i.e., photons.
 Now, as you will see, I think this concept of the speed of the electric potential being the speed of causality is somewhat flawed.
-Sure action occurs due to the electromagnetic fields which travel at v = @, but what has been missed is that point charges can travel at speeds v > @, even if only for short periods.
+Sure action occurs due to the potential emission fields which expand spherically at v = @, but what has been missed is that point charges can travel at speeds v > @, under certain conditions.

 This begs the question of why is what Matt calls the speed of causality the same as the speed of light?
 These are my ideas :

-- A structure emerges and is selected that we call the photon.
+- A point charge assembly emerges that we call the photon,

-- The photon surfs it’s own potential field, slowing at high energy density.
+- The photon “surfs” it’s own potential field, slowing in the vicinity of high mass-energy density,

-- The photon never reaches v = @ as a group.
+- The photon velocity approaches v = @ as a group.